-- To stop a foreclosure, in most situations, the debtor may file a bankruptcy petition, which usually involves relief under Chapter 13. - Chapter 13 bankruptcy is for debtors who have a regular source of income. - This is a frequent choice for people facing foreclosure because it may allow a debtor to keep his home by proposing a plan to repay his debt over time-usually three to five years. - A debtor may still be up to date with his mortgage payments at the time of filing for bankruptcy and keep his home if he has other debts that will threaten the future mortgage payments. - If a debtor is behind on payments and worried about foreclosure, by filing bankruptcy, he can keep making payments but also propose a plan that includes payment over time to catch up on the rest of his unpaid debt. - Most likely a debtor will have to continue to pay the lender directly, while also paying back the arrearage according to the bankruptcy plan. - A good thing about bankruptcy is that creditors will top harassing you-they cannot call, write or file lawsuits against you.
-If a creditor does not stop, you should tell him that you filed bankruptcy and he must stop contacting you.
+- To stop a foreclosure, in most situations, the debtor may file a bankruptcy petition, which usually involves relief under Chapter 13. - Chapter 13 bankruptcy is for debtors who have a regular source of income. - This is a frequent choice for people facing foreclosure because it may allow a debtor to keep his home by proposing a plan to repay his debt over time-usually three to five years. - A debtor may still be up to date with his mortgage payments at the time of filing for bankruptcy and keep his home if he has other debts that will threaten the future mortgage payments. - If a debtor is behind on payments and worried about foreclosure, by filing bankruptcy, he can keep making payments but also propose a plan that includes payment over time to catch up on the rest of his unpaid debt. - Most likely a debtor will have to continue to pay the lender directly, while also paying back the arrearage according to the bankruptcy plan.

-• A bad thing about filing bankruptcy is that your case becomes a public record.
+- A good thing about bankruptcy is that creditors will stop harassing you-they cannot call, write or file lawsuits against you.
+If a creditor does not stop, you should tell him that you filed bankruptcy and he must stop contacting you. - A bad thing about filing bankruptcy is that your case becomes a public record.
 Also, a bankruptcy remains on your credit record for 10 years.
 Over time, however, it becomes less harmful to your credit and making regular payments can rebuild your credit.
 When in bankruptcy, you will not be able to use any credit cards, even if they are not cancelled in Chapter 13.

-This brochure is for information only.
-If you have problems with a "Payday Lender" or check casher, you may want to contact your local legal services program.
 If you are finding yourself in trouble with debt, you may also contact your local United Way for the name and number of the consumer credit counseling agency in your area.
 They may be able to assist you in working out a payment plan with your creditors.

-appleseed LEGAL JUSTICE CENTER
+CAROLINA CAROLINA LEGAL JUSTICE CENTER